postlund/home-card/README.md

 ## Getting errors?

-Clear the browser cache, restart Home Assistant and make sure the configuration is correct (currently the card does not give proper error messages if you misspell an entity name in most places).
+Clear the browser cache, restart Home Assistant and make sure the configuration is correct.

 If you believe you have found an error, please write an issue.